 4. It gives you a chance to mentor and train your team-

 A progressive discipline process, when done correctly and documented, can give you insight into where your employees need help.
 Why is everyone late all the time?
 Well, maybe the start time of the shift should be 15 minutes before the floor swap (aka shift switch) to allow for them to change places.
 Seeing the trends in behavior can only make your business stronger, and let you improve your training and even your hiring practices.
+Other times progressive discipline uncovers personal issues that affect the employee.
+In that case you may need to refer the employee to an Employee Assistance Program (EAP) if you have one.

 5. It lets your employees trust you to follow the process-